What is Bridges Out of Poverty?

 To comprehensively address the issue of poverty, we must look at it through three lenses: Individual, Institutional, and Community.
 This Triple Lens approach provides a comprehensive perspective on how we as individuals, organizations, and communities can eliminate poverty.

 This 4-hour overview seminar aims to help you think critically about your role to comprehensively address poverty.
 Its emphasis will be on the lens of the Individual and will introduce the following content:

-Appropriate and relevant for anyone who has a general interest in Bridges Out of Poverty.
-It will primarily focus on the Individual Lens and will motivate attendants to pursue Institutional and Community change as well
+Appropriate and relevant for anyone who live sin and serves the Jackson Mi community and has a general interest in Bridges Out of Poverty.
+It will primarily focus on the Individual Lens and will motivate attendants to pursue Institutional and Community change as well.

-Free Registration - Bridges Out of Poverty: Community Sessions
+Bridges Out of Poverty: Community Sessions - FREE

 General Registration: $0.00